Selection

 Remarks

-My generation will become the most reviled in history.
-We will even be blamed for things we didn't actually do
+My generation will be the most reviled in history.
+We will even be blamed for things we didn't actually do (Marcus, 2024)

 Remarks